Romance: Love styles

 One of the problems with "love" is that the word can be used to refer to so many different things.
 The sociologist John Alan Lee invented the concept of a "love style" to distinguish between different types of "love stories", or the plethora of possible ways to love another person.
 People usually have a preferred or "favorite" love style, but this can change over a lifetime, and they can also have different love styles with different people.

-Lee has stated that the elements of romantic love may actually correspond to several of his love styles: eros (erotic love, or love of beauty), mania (compared to limerence, obsessive love or love addiction), and ludus (game-playing, non-committal love).
-Of these, eros and mania most correspond to the experience of "falling" in love.
+Lee has stated that the elements of romantic love may actually correspond to several of his love styles: eros (erotic love, or love of beauty), mania (comparable to limerence, obsessive love, or love addiction), and ludus (game-playing, non-committal love).
+Of these, eros and mania most correspond to the experience of falling in love.
 A manic lover falls in love with somebody inappropriate in many cases (a stranger, or even somebody they don't actually like), and tends to experience relationship difficulties.
 Mania is most closely compared to eros, the romantic style in search of an ideal physical type.
 Eros lovers are more self-assured and tend to fall in love in a less chaotic way.
 Eros is considered to be more positive than mania.

-The most common romantic theme in the literary tradition is tragedy or self-destruction, and Lee has associated the ideology of courtly love with the mania love style in particular.
+The most common romantic theme in the literary tradition is tragedy or self-destruction, and Lee associated the ideology of courtly love with the mania love style in particular.
 According to Lee, Western culture came to view mania as a legitimate basis for mate selection through the courtly and romantic traditions.
 This replaced the medieval Christian doctrine that marriage should focus on family values and child care.
+Lee stated in 1973 that mania was "the most prevalent ideology of love in the modern world".